Last updated March 25, 2023

 A visit to Ubud, the hill town popular among yogis and travelers and made famous by Elizabeth Gilbert in Eat, Pray, Love is a worthy day trip.
 It will almost certainly live up to your expectations and offers countless opportunities to experience yoga and meditation.

 This is the authentic heart of captivating Bali, with attractions ranging from the natural to the divine with a backdrop of black- and white-sand beaches, holy volcanic mountains and emerald green paddy fields.

 The Saxon Hotel, Villas & Spa — South Africa

 If you are searching for luxury, this South African retreat with its choice of elegant suites in the main house or private garden villas will not disappoint.

 At the heart of the City of Gold lies the enchanting Saxon Hotel, a unique blend of rich history and contemporary five-star service situated on ten acres of indigenous gardens, providing a private and peaceful retreat like no other.

 Let go of your to-do list and let the friendly staff take care of all your needs.

 Enjoy fine South African meals made with handpicked ingredients from their rooftop organic garden and find respite at the Saxon Spa and Studio.

 This secluded haven offers ancient and modern healing techniques and aromatherapy to promote a holistic sense of vitality, energy and balance.

 11. Alta Mare by Andronis — Greece

 The Santorini seaside lifestyle offers you a chance to unwind and explore your body, mind and spirit.

 Lulled by the light breeze of the Aegean Sea, Alta Mare by Andronis is discreet luxury, with traditional architecture and breathtaking views of the crescent island of Santorini.
 The perfect haven to relax and read, contemplate and daydream.

 The open-plan “retreat suite” offers guests privacy, beautifully and simply furnished.
-The large private patio with hot tub has unrivalled views of the dramatic volcanic cliffside making it the ideal hideaway.
+The large private patio with hot tub has unrivaled views of the dramatic volcanic cliffside making it the ideal hideaway.